 Read the full AKG Y50BT review

-The third-generation Momentum Wireless cans follow in the footsteps of two models that knocked it out the park, and this new pair continues the trend.
+The third-generation Momentum Wireless cans follow in the footsteps of two models that knocked it out of the park, and this new pair continues the trend.
 Build quality is exceptionally good, with plush sheepskin leather earpads and stainless steel sliders.
 The on-ear controls have been improved too, giving you more control of music playback and voice calls.

 But the main attraction here is the noise-cancelling technology, which eliminates most external frequencies with brutal efficiency.
 And via the Sennheiser Smart Control app, you can customise the intensity of the noise cancellation (‘Anti-Wind’ mode should prove its worth during outdoor calls).